 - Software systems intended to track exercise programs.

 There can also be times when devices are designed for specific purposes.
-For example, wearable oximeters may be employed to track the oxygen content within the blood of an individual who has been diagnosed with COPD.
+For example, wearable oximeters may be employed to track the oxygen content within the blood of an individual diagnosed with COPD.
 Or units intended to measure blood sugar levels within sweat are often used by people with diabetes.
 Therefore, it is clear that versatility is one of the key benefits of this type of technology.

 A More Personalised Approach to Medicine